This post may contain affiliate links, view our disclosure policy.

 Are you looking for a list of the best things to do in Whitefish, Montana?

-In this article, we’ll highlight the best family activities in Whitefish, Montana as well as show you the many reasons that this bustling resort town is the ultimate home base for both summer and winter adventures.
+In this article, we highlight the best activities in Whitefish, Montana as well as show you the many reasons that this bustling resort town is the ultimate home base for both summer and winter adventures.

-Whether you’re looking to explore its millions of acres of mountains, forests, and lakes, or to use Whitefish as a home base for exploring Glacier National Park, there are literally so many fun things to do in Whitefish, Montana.
+Whether you’re looking to explore its millions of acres of mountains, forests, and lakes or want to use the city as a home base for exploring Glacier National Park, there are literally so many fun things to do in Whitefish, Montana.

 Find out the best things to do in Whitefish, Montana from top US family travel blog, Travel With A Plan!